avinashhsingh/Vtu_CSE_NetworkLab/network_lab_partB/README.md

 ### For program using FIFO as IPC Channels

-Command to compile and execute open terminal and compile and execute the server program first
+Command to compile and execute
+Open terminal and compile and execute the server program first

 ```
 cc 10s.c
 ./a.out
 ```

-open another terminal and compile and execute client program.
+Open another terminal and compile and execute client program.

 ```
 cc 10c.c